Using VST plug-ins on Windows

 - Important points to note when installing plug-ins

-- What to do if a plug-in doesn't appear in Live
+- A plug-in doesn't appear in Live

-- What to do if a plug-in crashes Live
+- A plug-in crashes Live

 - Make sure to install the correct version of a plug-in (64-bit or 32-bit).
 32-bit plug-ins won't show up in the 64-bit version of Live and vice versa.
 Note: Live 10 is 64-bit only.